 Faculty: The faculty at the Mary Black School of Nursing creates an environment that embodies caring, built on evidence, and support student learning.
 The learning environment is created by faculty that generates systematic inquiry, creativity, caring, and respect for self and others.
 Faculty facilitates opportunities for students to integrate the experience, service learning, information, and new knowledge to influence change in nursing, community, and healthcare.
-The commitment of the faculty is to design and implement curricula that prepare the student to become competent nurses entering the nursing.
+The commitment of the faculty is to design and implement curricula that prepare the student to become competent nurses entering the nursing profession and to develop nurse leaders to transform the practice of nursing.
 Creating innovative and evidence-based teaching strategies, the faculty engages students to apply and integrate critical reasoning, demonstrate and employ effective communications strategies, to become competent nurses or a transformational leader and clinical expertise to advocate for improving the well-being of individuals and community.